If you want to protect your data and accounts, you really have to think like the enemy…

 - We’ve never deleted our old login emails

 On average, we each now possess more than eighty different password-protected accounts – everything from social networking to home deliveries.
 So it’s understandable that many of these login details will still be stored on your main email account in the form of the signup emails you were sent when you joined.
 But what happens if that email is compromised?
 For the hacker, your email is a goldmine.
-See for yourself – our new tool Dashlane Inbox Scan instantly identifies any account passwords and private data lying exposed in your inbox.
-Delete them permanently to eliminate any security risks from your inbox – and then use services like Unroll.me to quickly identify unwanted subscriptions and unsubscribe you from dormant accounts.
+Services like Unroll.me will quickly identify unwanted subscriptions and unsubscribe you from dormant accounts.